fluid-project/floeproject.org/src/collections/news/2024-05-22-wordle-bilingual-support.md

 The [IDRC Inverted Wordles](https://inverted-wordles.netlify.app/) website has been enhanced to provide bilingual support, offering both English and French language options.
 This update aims to cater to a broader range of users and improve accessibility for individuals who prefer either of these languages.

+In traditional word clouds, majority answers are emphasized while minority answers fade to the background.
+The Inverted Word Cloud centres minority voices by providing an option to flip the algorithm and select between highlighting minority or majority answers.
+This is a very effective tool to use in the classroom setting, particularly when talking about diversity and inclusion.

 By implementing bilingual support, the website now offers a more inclusive experience, ensuring that users can interact with the website in their preferred language.
 This enhancement not only promotes better engagement